 Canola oil has practically taken over as the food processing industry’s oil of choice.
 Whether it’s mayonnaise, chips, or salad dressings, canola oil is usually the first, second, or third ingredient on the list.
 Unfortunately, the health dangers of canola oil are far beyond what we’ve been led to believe.

 So if there aren’t any actual health reasons to use it, why would it be so widely used throughout the food industry?
 As with most reasons certain ingredients are used over others – the price.
 Canola oil is extremely inexpensive to grow and harvest.
 It is also very easy to grow, due to its genetic modifications and the fact that insects won’t go near it.

 Canola oil was first created in the early 1970s as natural oil.
 But in 1995, Monsanto created a genetically modified version of canola oil.
 By 2009, over 90 percent of the Canadian canola oil crop was genetically engineered (1).

 What is Canola Oil?

-Canola oil comes from a descendant of the rapeseed plant, a member of the Brassica genus, along with some of our favourite vegetables like kale, broccoli, cauliflower and cabbage.
-Rapeseed oil was put on the market for human consumption in the 1950s, but not many people wanted to consume it due to its strong flavour and off-putting colour.
+Canola oil comes from a descendant of the rapeseed plant, a member of the Brassica genus, along with some of our favorite vegetables like kale, broccoli, cauliflower, and cabbage.
+Rapeseed oil was put on the market for human consumption in the 1950s, but not many people wanted to consume it due to its strong flavor and off-putting color.

 8 Health Dangers of Canola Oil